acl2017/acl2017.github.io/_pages/registration.md

 ## What's included

-Your registration includes an exciting scientific program, two poster sessions (with dinners), demonstrations, exhibits, breakfasts and breaks each day.
+Your registration includes an exciting scientific program, a welcome reception, two poster sessions (with dinners), demonstrations, exhibits, breakfasts and breaks each day.

 Also included is access to the [conference social event](/social), an evening of desserts, beverages and music to take place Tuesday, August 1st, following the poster session, at the Vancouver Aquarium.

 ## Estimated Fees

 We expect registration fees to be similar to those at ACL 2016, although the fees have not yet been set and may increase somewhat.
-Below are the fees charged for ACL 2016 that may be used as an approximation for planning your travel budget.
+Below are the fees (in USD) charged for ACL 2016 that may be used as an approximation for planning your travel budget.

 <table style="font-size: medium;">
     <thead>